-The Fredericton Region Museum has a limited number of summer student opportunities each year.
-As funding is dependent upon grants Young Canada Works, Student Employment Experience Development and Canada Summer Jobs), interested students should research the youth employment programs and ensure that they qualify and, if applicable, are registered with the program candidate banks.
-Student Employment Experience Development (SEED) applications have an early deadline so please submit your application on time!
+The Fredericton Region Museum has a limited number of summer student opportunities each year as funding is dependent upon grants from Young Canada Works, Student Employment Experience Development (SEED) and Canada Summer Jobs.
+Interested students should research the youth employment programs and ensure that they qualify and, if applicable, are registered with the program candidate banks.

-The summer student grant deadlines have come and gone and the Fredericton Region Museum has submitted several applications.
-There is no guarantee that we will be receiving funding but if you are a student and interested in working at the museum then you should be registered with SEED, Young Canada Works and check out the Canada Summer Jobs website.
-If any of the grants are approved then we will be updating the website and posting it to Facebook so check back on a regular basis!
+The grant deadlines have come and gone and, as always, the museum has submitted several applications.
+There is no guarantee that all our applications will be approved, but if you are a student and interested in working at the museum then you should be registered with SEED and Young Canada Works.
+Canada Summer Jobs does not have registration criteria but visit their website to review their employment guidelines.
+If any of the grants are approved then we will be posting update to our Facebook page.

 About the Fredericton Region Museum: The York Sunbury Historical Society founded the Fredericton Region Museum in 1934.
 In 1959, the museum found permanent headquarters in the Officers’ Quarters (571 Queen Street) in the heart of downtown Fredericton.
 The society and museum remain a non-profit enterprise with a small paid staff and numerous volunteers.